MojoJolo/MojoJolo.github.io/_posts/2021-06-09-axie-infinity-ban.md

 ---
 layout: post
 title: "Interested in Playing Axie Infinity?
-Don't.
-You'll be Banned."
+Think Twice.
+You can be Banned."
 date: 2021-06-09
 description: If you are interested in playing Axie Infinity, you need to be aware.
 They are banning players without any reasons or response.
 ---